-The required 42 semester hours of graduate credit include six CSP core courses, one course each in statistics and research methodology, field experience, and additional elective courses (including a study abroad course) selected in consultation with a faculty adviser.
+The required 42 semester hours of graduate credit include six CSP core courses, one course each in statistics and research methodology, field experience, and additional elective courses (including a study abroad course) selected in consultation with a faculty advisor.
 Students may choose courses that provide concentrations in such areas as counseling, administration, and serving diverse student populations.

 In addition to the requirement of the Graduate College to maintain a minimum 3.00 grade point average, students must earn a minimum 3.00 grade point average in the CSP core courses plus an A or B in at least five of the six CSP core courses.
 If necessary, one core course may be retaken to meet this requirement.
 The CSP core courses are CSP 6010, 6020, 6030, 6035, 6040, and 6050.

 Appointment to a required internship position is earned through a competitive interview process arranged by the CSP program.
 These internships include positions on the BGSU campus and nearby institutions.